 - Log into your dashboard;

 - Open the project editor;

-- Press the Manage Store icon at the editor’s sidebar and press Add a Store.
+- Press the store icon at the editor’s Left Panel and press Add a Store.

-Once you hit the Add a Store button on the sidebar panel, a window with the Add a Store button will appear on the screen.
+Once you hit the Add a Store button on the Left Panel, a window with the Add a Store button will appear on the screen.

 The store page with the Store widget will be created automatically after the click.